himadri111/saxs-docs-tutorial/docs/source/saxsrecon.rst

 The flowchart of steps is:

 #.
-Repeatedly loop over all rotation angles and scan points (i.e. iterate through all SAXS frames), and carry out the steps below, until no additional voxels are solved after a full set of rotations
+Repeatedly loop over all rotation angles and scan points (i.e. iterate through all SAXS frames), and carry out the steps below, until no additional voxels are solved after a full set of
-  #.
-For each SAXS pattern, simulate the beam path through  the defined sample geometry in SAXSCOREG, and identify the intersecting voxels (weighted according to how much of the beam photons pass through that voxel).
+  * For each SAXS pattern, simulate the beam path through  the defined sample geometry in SAXSCOREG, and identify the intersecting voxels (weighted according to how much of the beam photons pass through that voxel).
 This is denoted as the variable :python:`voxelsPerPath`, which is a list of dictionaries.
 Each list element corresponds to a beam path.
 Each beam path is associated with a dictionary of all voxels intersected by that beam, along with auxiliary/metadata.
-  #.
-Calculate :math:`I(\chi)` for each scan point, which is a sum of all component voxel contributions (with estimated parameters)
+  * Calculate :math:`I(\chi)` for each scan point, which is a sum of all component voxel contributions (with estimated parameters)
 #.
 For each voxel in the beam path
-  #.
-Check if the voxel can be classified as single-voxel as per :ref:`singlevoxel`.
+  * Check if the voxel can be classified as single-voxel as per :ref:`singlevoxel`.
 Take into account existing voxels which have been solved (i.e. subtracts their contribution).
 If yes, solve it
-  #.
-Check all neighbours of the voxel to see if the voxel+neighbour pair can be classified as separable overlap-voxel pair as per :ref:`overlapvoxel`.
+  * Check all neighbours of the voxel to see if the voxel+neighbour pair can be classified as separable overlap-voxel pair as per :ref:`overlapvoxel`.
 If yes, solve it
-  #.
-Update the master list of all voxels, changing unsolved voxels to solved
+  * Update the master list of all voxels, changing unsolved voxels to solved

 Results will be shown below.
 This process is linear and proceeds from the first to last scan.
-Improvements in the method could include
+Improvements in the method could include:

 #.
 Rank order the contributions of different voxels to the scattering pattern.
 Solve the strongest contributing voxels first, then move down to less intense contributors.
 This may reduce propagation errors due to uncertainty of fit of noisy data.
 #.
 Overlapping voxel contributions are an issue at large scan sizes.
 Find ways to fit triplets and higher order overlaps, going beyond single- and double-voxels